PaulSchulze1337/blueprint-huedimmerwithscenecycling/readme.md

 ## Features

   * **Hue Dimmer Control:**  Provides intuitive control for turning lights on/off and adjusting brightness using your Hue Dimmer.
-Scene cycling is also implemented using the 'Off' button.
+Scene cycling is also implemented using the 'Off' button or respectively, the 'Hue' button."
   * **Time-Integrated Adaptive Lighting:**  When you turn lights **ON** with the dimmer (after they were off), the blueprint automatically applies time-of-day adjusted color temperature and brightness.
 This ensures your lighting is comfortable and appropriate for the time of day, transitioning through Morning, Day, Evening, and Night settings.
 Brightness adjustments via the dimmer maintain the current color temperature.
   * **Versatile Customizable Scenes (Per-Scene Type Selection):** Define up to 7 distinct lighting scenes.
+You can even mix them up!
 For each scene, you can choose to activate it using:
       * **RGB Color:** Set a specific RGB color and brightness.
       * **Color Temperature (Kelvin):** Set a specific color temperature (in Kelvin) and brightness.
       * **Home Assistant Scene:** Trigger a pre-defined Home Assistant Scene, allowing you to control not just lights, but any entities within your Home Assistant setup as part of the scene.
+      * **None:** If want to skip the current as well as all subsequent scenes.
   * **Scene Cycling:**  Cycle through your defined scenes using the **'Off' button (short press)** on the Hue dimmer.
 The first press after starting the automation activates Scene 1, subsequent presses cycle through Scene 2, Scene 3, ..., Scene 7, and then back to Scene 1.
+Switching the light off using the **'Off' button** or **'hue' button** (both short press) will reset the scene index, so the next press will activate always scene 1.
+If you want to use less than 7 scenes, you can select "None" for  the follow up scene.
+All scenes after a "None" scene will be skipped.
+E.g. if you select "None" for scene 4, the scene cycling will go from scene 1, ..., scene 3, and back to scene 1.
 The current scene index is tracked using a helper entity.
   * **Simplified Time Settings:**  Configuration is straightforward with only start times required to define your Morning, Day, Evening, and Night lighting periods.
   * **Smooth Transitions:**  Option for smooth and pleasant transitions for all dimmer button actions and when applying the initial adaptive lighting settings.
 Separate, shorter transition times can be configured for brightness adjustments for a more responsive feel.